 Mental health counselors work with patients to treat mental and emotional health issues.
 Mental health counselors help address patients' emotional concerns that might include depression, anxiety, addiction, trauma and stress.
 Mental health counselors assist individuals, families and groups to maintain mental health.

-Most mental health counselor jobs require a master's degree in social work to be licensed to practice.
+Most mental health counselor jobs require a master's degree in social work and a license to practice.
 Many of these professionals start with a human development bachelor's degree as a foundation for graduate study.